lasseufpa/Raymobtime/README.md

 # Raymobtime
-Scripts for reading Raymobtime dataset available in https://www.lasse.ufpa.br/raymobtime/.

-For reading HDF5 at MATLAB, start by InterpretRaymotimeHDF5.m

-For reading HDF5 at Python, start by InterpretRaymotimeHDF5.py inside the folder Python_code

 Check our wiki for details about Raymobtime available datasets.

+For reading HDF5 at MATLAB, start by InterpretRaymotimeHDF5.m into the folder Matlab_codes

+For reading HDF5 at Python, start by InterpretRaymotimeHDF5.py inside the folder Python_codes

 ### In order to use the Raymobtime datasets/codes or any (modified) part of them, please cite this paper: